vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding

 `Introspected REST` is based on Roy's initial model but removes the need for runtime HATEOAS.
-Instead, the client derives the state on demand, using introspection.
+Instead, the client derives the state on demand, using introspection, by retrieving the necessary metadata that are of interest.
 Eventually this brings the same advantages as Roy's model while being it's much simpler, much more flexible and backwards compatible with any RESTful API.